justb4/alpumapa.xyz/docs/src/apps/organic.md

 * On first launch it will ask you to download the region you are in, e.g. Andalusia
 * From then on you can even use the app without mobile data on!
 * First try to orient by pushing the "location" icon at lower right of screen
-* There are many advanced options, for some people Organic maps has rplaced Google Maps
+* There are many advanced options, for some people Organic maps has replaced Google Maps

 ## More info